Jane is a professional Actor, Writer and Storyteller.

-- Writing stories, poetry & scripts for theatre & broadcast
+- Writing stories & scripts for print & performance

 - Coaching & mentoring communication skills

-Jane is a full member of The Writers’ Guild and British Actors Equity
+She is a full member of The Writers’ Guild and British Actors Equity.